jbisbee/python-shell-enhancement/README.md

 Thanks to Geoff Ford for the orignal code I took from his blog post. http://geoffford.wordpress.com/2009/01/20/python-repl-enhancement/

+Thanks for Jabba Laci for taking time to report an issue on github.

 ### Authors ###

 * **Jeff Bisbee** http://jbisbee.blogspot.com/
 * **Geoff Ford** http://geoffford.wordpress.com/
+* **Jabba Laci** https://github.com/jabbalaci - issue on github should have been {0} in string format instead of {1}